-We are experienced Traffic Violation Lawyers who represent clients that have received traffic violation charges or related issues in the greater Puget Sound area.
-We provide aggressive legal representation in court, act as your agent in negotiating alternative outcomes to contested hearings, and provide advice and counsel to our clients in the best methods to minimize the potential impact of a traffic infraction violation given your specific circumstances.
+We are experienced Reckless Driving Lawyers who represent clients that have received reckless driving or racing violation charges or related issues in the greater Puget Sound area.
+We provide aggressive legal representation in court, act as your agent in negotiating alternative outcomes to contested hearings, and provide advice and counsel to our clients in the best methods to minimize the potential impact of a reckless driving violation given your specific circumstances.
 For a free consultation call 206-816-9110, or fill out the form below for a callback.

 What is Reckless Driving?

 The statute for Reckless Driving is RCW 46.61.500, which says: “Any person who drives any vehicle in willful or wanton disregard for the safety of persons or property is guilty of reckless driving.”

 “willful or wanton disregard” means that the person knew or should have known they might be endangering others, and acted in disregard of the consequences.

 At times, a person will be charged with reckless driving for excessive speed.
 There is no set speed that constitutes reckless driving, so unless an excessively high speed is shown the elements of the reckless driving charge must include other acts as well that taken together show a willful and wanton disregard.
 As Reckless Driving is a Criminal Charge, it must be proven beyond a reasonable doubt.

 Reckless driving is a gross misdemeanor, of which RCW 9A.20.021 defines as punishable by up to one year in jail, a maximum fine of $5,000, or both.
 It will result in a criminal conviction being placed on that persons court record.

 Also, any person convicted of reckless driving will have a mandatory license or permit to drive suspension by DOL for a minimum of thirty days.